 If you’re careful, and want a MagSafe case that’ll keep your device protected without weighing you down, Moft’s Snap Case should be your new go-to.

-Things to Consider Before Buying a MagSafe Case
+Things to Consider Before Buying the Best MagSafe Cases

 Your iPhone Size: All of the MagSafe cases we’re recommending are available for the iPhone 14, iPhone 14 Pro, and iPhone 14 Pro Max (the iPhone Plus hasn’t been released at the time of publication).
 Make sure that the case you’re getting is compatible with the device you’ve purchased